Harold Gillies: Early life

 Gillies was born in Dunedin, New Zealand, the son of Member of Parliament in Otago, Robert Gillies.
-He attended Whanganui Collegiate School and studied medicine at Gonville and Caius College, Cambridge, where despite a stiff elbow sustained sliding down the banisters at home as a child, he was an excellent sportsman.
+He attended Whanganui Collegiate School and studied medicine at Gonville and Caius College, Cambridge.
+Despite a stiff elbow from a childhood accident at home, he was an excellent sportsman.
 He was a golf blue in 1903, 1904 and 1905 and also a rowing blue, competing in the 1904 Boat Race.
 At Caius he became a freemason and rose to be Master of Caius Lodge.
 Gillies was a student at St Bartholomew's Hospital and won the Luther Holden Research Scholarship in 1910.
-He was also Lecturer on Plastic Surgery in that medical school.
+He was also lecturer on plastic surgery in that medical school.

 Career

 World War I

 Walter Yeo, a sailor injured at the Battle of Jutland, is assumed to be the first person to receive plastic surgery in 1917.
 These photographs shows him immediately following (right) the flap surgery by Sir Harold Gillies, and after healing (left).

 Following the outbreak of World War I he joined the Royal Army Medical Corps.
 Initially posted to Wimereux, near Boulogne, he acted as medical minder to a French-American dentist, Auguste Charles Valadier, who was not allowed to operate unsupervised but was attempting to develop jaw repair work.
 Gillies, eager after seeing Valadier experimenting with nascent skin graft techniques, then decided to leave for Paris, to meet the renowned oral surgeon Hippolyte Morestin.
 He saw him remove a tumour on a patient's face, and cover it with jaw skin taken from the patient.
 Gillies became enthusiastic about the work and on his return to England persuaded the army's chief surgeon, William Arbuthnot-Lane, that a facial injury ward should be established at the Cambridge Military Hospital, Aldershot.

 The ward rapidly proved inadequate for the increasingly large number of patients in need of treatment, and a new hospital devoted to facial repairs was developed at Sidcup.
 The Queen's Hospital opened in June 1917, and with its convalescent units provided over 1,000 beds.

 There, Gillies and his colleagues developed many innovative plastic surgery techniques; more than 11,000 operations were performed on over 5,000 men.
-The hospital, later to become Queen Mary's Hospital, was at Frognal House (the birthplace and property of Thomas Townshend, Lord Sydney after whom Sydney, Australia, was named).

 For his war services, Gillies was appointed an Officer of the Order of the British Empire in 1919, and promoted to Commander of the Order of the British Empire the following year.
 He was knighted in the 1930 Birthday Honours.
 Sir William Arbuthnot Lane, 1st Baronet, commented, "Better late than never".